 It contains data objects that provide data that has been read from the store of NAP Users, following a previous request for data to be retrieved.
 The data that is to be read from the store will be information about a registered NAP User, or a "no data" found response.
 (Details of the type of information about the NAP Users that is available will be found in the description of the store of their data).

-==========

-TODO::

-- decide where the credential is passed

-- NAP User must be specified

-- IMPORTANT: check what this dataflow should do and what it provides to the function F3.6.2

-- IMPORTANT: populate datastore with information about users to be stored there (also logs)

 ps_metadata & data source

 Date Modified: 29.01.2025 13:37:57, GUID: {36B4BBF5-5B68-4d38-AF28-7669EFF35137}